-Wavemaker Staffords is NOT a business.
-Please do not contact us if your goal is to ‘make a deal’ – puppies aren’t real estate – they are carefully conceived living beings who will hopefully share their lives with their new owners for 14-17+ years.
-We are preservationist breeders.
+Responsible breeders are NOT a business.
+Please do not contact them if your goal is to ‘make a deal’ – puppies aren’t real estate – they are carefully conceived living beings who will hopefully share their lives with their new owners for 14-17+ years.
+They are preservationist breeders.
 We do not breed often but when we do we do we strive to breed correct Staffords in type, health, structure and temperament in order to preserve the pure breed and protect it from exaggeration and from being ruined by people calling themselves breeders but are simply making puppies to pay their bills.
-We prefer non breeder homes with smaller pet populations in them.
-We offer lifetime support and guidance.
-You become family when you own a Wavemaker Stafford!
+A serious breeder will offer lifetime support and guidance.
+You become family when you own a Stafford from a reputable breeder.

-We prefer ACTIVE companion homes so that the focus is on quality of life with your well loved and spoiled pet and we support and encourage participation in AKC performance events as long as its for fun and not the main reason for purchasing one of our dogs.
-We aren’t interested in one of our dogs becoming part of a large pack, instead we look for low dog population homes where the focus is on the dog, not the ribbons and rankings.
-If you train with negative or corrective practices, you will not be considered.
+Many breeders prefer ACTIVE companion homes so that the focus is on quality of life with your well loved and spoiled pet and we support and encourage participation in AKC performance events as long as its for fun and not the main reason for purchasing one of their dogs.
+Many aren’t interested in one of our dogs becoming part of a large pack, instead we look for low dog population homes where the focus is on the dog, not the ribbons and rankings.
+If you train with negative or corrective practices, you may not be considered.
 We encourage R+ training, no use of prongs/chains/shock devices will be tolerated.
 If you support the training methods of a certain TV personality ‘trainer’ don’t bother asking to be considered.

 Ask plenty of questions and expect to be asked plenty of questions.
 Be open to home checks and know that they are in place to protect you and the puppy.
 PLEASE do not send anonymous emails.
-If you do not include an introduction your email will not be seriously considered.
+If you do not include an introduction your email will not be seriously considered by most reputable breeders.

 Ask us about rescuing a Stafford!